projectodd/openwhisk-katacoda/4-web-accessible-actions/01-create-java-function.md

 environment you then need to build and install from [sources](https://github.com/apache/incubator-openwhisk-devtools/tree/master/java-action-archetype).

-**2. Deploy the function**
+**2. Deploy the Action**

-Let's now create a function called `my-echo` in OpenWhisk:
+Let's now create a Action called `my-echo` in OpenWhisk:

 ``wsk -i action create --web=true my-echo target/my-echo.jar --main com.example.FunctionApp``{{execute}}

-When we create Java function the parameter `--main` is mandatory.
-It defines which Java class will be called during OpenWhisk
+When we create Java Action the parameter `--main` is mandatory.
+It defines which Java class will be called during OpenWhisk Action invocation.
-Action invocation.
 The `--web=true` parameter indicates that this action will

-**4. Verify the function**
+**4. Verify the Action**

-Let's check if the function is created correctly:
+Let's check if the Action is created correctly:

 ``wsk -i action list | grep 'my-echo'``{{execute}}